flutter/plugins/packages/google_maps_flutter/README.md

   * Choose the project that you want to enable Google Maps on.
   * Select the navigation menu and then select "Google Maps".
   * Select "APIs" under the Google Maps menu.
-  * To enable Google Map for Android, select "Maps SDK for Android" in the "Additional APIs" section, then select "ENABLE".
+  * To enable Google Maps for Android, select "Maps SDK for Android" in the "Additional APIs" section, then select "ENABLE".
-  * To enable Google Map for iOS, select "Maps SDK for iOS" in the "Additional APIs" section, then select "ENABLE".
+  * To enable Google Maps for iOS, select "Maps SDK for iOS" in the "Additional APIs" section, then select "ENABLE".
   * Make sure the APIs you enabled are under the "Enabled APIs" section.

-* You can also find a detailed steps to get start with Google Maps Platform [here](https://developers.google.com/maps/gmp-get-started).
+* You can also find detailed steps to get start with Google Maps Platform [here](https://developers.google.com/maps/gmp-get-started).

 ### Android